nats-io/nats-site/README.md

 ## Checking your work

 To make sure your changes render correctly, you can build and preview the site on your local system using Hugo.
 One great thing about Hugo is that it has a live preview mode.
-In live preview mode, Hugo spawns a web server that detects content updates in the tree and will re-render the Markdown to HTML in real time.
+In live preview mode, Hugo spawns a web server that detects content updates in the tree and will render Markdown to HTML in real time.
 This means you can see the updated content and layout in real time as you edit!

 ###Install HUGO: